redukti/redukti.github.io/_sources/openredukti-intro.rst.txt

 The OpenRedukti Computation Model
 =================================
-OpenRedukti's design is quite different from say QuantLib.
+OpenRedukti's design is quite different from QuantLib.
 In QuantLib various objects are interlinked via C++ pointers; this approach is unsuitable for a server deployment.

 OpenRedukti's model decouples the raw market data, its conversion to curves, and the use of curves for valuation purposes.